 How to Meal Plan on a Budget

-1. Inventory what you have.
+1. Use what you have.

-Save some money this week by planning meals around what you already have.
-If you don’t have a great way to keep track of your supplies, download this inventory sheet to make it easy.
+If you don’t have a great way to keep track of your supplies, download this inventory sheet from our free resource library to make it easy.
 That will help you know what you have to work with.

 A loss leader is an item that the store offers at a rock bottom price, one that they will probably take a loss on, but it’s worth it to them to have you come through the door.

-A great example of this is the boneless, skinless chicken breast on sale for $1.49/pound.
+A great example is the boneless, skinless chicken breast on sale for $2.49/pound.
 It doesn’t really get lower than that.
 Buy some for this week but add a few extra packages to the cart so that you can freeze it for future weeks.
-You’ll be able to plan meals around cheap ingredients now and later.

 4. Prioritize your spending.

-When your grocery budget is fixed, you need to prioritize.
-You might not be able to buy everything you want this week.
-Keep a running list of “must haves” and “would likes”.
 The “must haves” will be your priorities.
 Buy the “would likes” only as you have funds available.

 You’d be surprised what you can do without.
 Once I started making recipes without every ingredient called for, I realized that we didn’t really miss those black olives or chopped green chiles.
-Buy the things that pack the biggest punch to your meal planning.

-If there is grocery money left after purchasing your “must haves”, think about groceries to stock up on, such as those loss leaders that you know you will use in the coming weeks.
-You’re much better off buying that chicken at $1.49/lb than paying the full pop of $5 or more.
+If there is grocery money left after purchasing your “must haves”, think about stocking up on groceries, such as those loss leaders that you know you will use in the coming weeks.

 Check the clearance section for items that are being discontinued or marked down to move quickly.
 You just might find some “would likes” at great prices.
+Christmas clearance is amazing, but you’ll find deals all year long.

 Buy as much as you can store and afford of the things you know you will use.
 This will help you stretch your funds just a little farther.